 Thomas Jefferson (1816)

 Stephen's research agenda is motivated by an interest in institutional and ideational development, parties in government, legislative behavior, and political strategy.

-His dissertation examines the link between constitutional interpretation and development and temporality through American history.
+His dissertation examines the link between American constitutional development and equality under the law.
 The project is heavily influenced by constitutional law, history, philosophy, and political science.
-The goal of the dissertation is to examine periodicity with a focus on the unique way that the U.S. Constitution enables, shapes, and is altered by periods of significant legal, economic, technological, and social change.
-Using an interpretive framework, periodicity is examined through a systematic lens, providing a new and dynamic portrait of American constitutionalism and our nation’s evolving democracy.
+The goal of the dissertation is to examine periodicity with a focus on the unique way that the U.S. Constitution shapes, and is shaped by, American political development.
+Using an empirical framework, periodicity is examined through a systematic lens, providing a new and dynamic portrait of American constitutionalism and our nation’s evolving democracy.